Concordium/concordium-rosetta/README.md

   when Rosetta was started (i.e. `testnet` in the command above).
 - The blockchain field should be set to `"concordium"`
-- Setting `"max_retries": 32768` makes sure the test doesn't stop on a tempoary network outage.
+- Setting `"max_retries": 32768` makes sure the test doesn't stop on a temporary network outage.

 Now the test tool can be run: